M4a1x/nmr-spectrometer/workspace/marcos/README.md

 ## Misc

+Red Pitaya maximum output is 0.5 Vpp driving a 50 Ohm load.
+This is the maximum value sent, when specifying "1" in the `tx` sequence.
+Recieving this amplitude of 0.5 Vpp at the input results in an amplitude of maximum ~16.370 in the `rx` measurement.

 To backup an SD card, use the following command (with admin rights, so probably prefix `sudo`):
 ```bash
 dd if=/dev/mmcblk0 status=progress bs=4M | gzip  > sd_card.img.gz